 Do home EV chargers need Wi-Fi?

-With over 1,000,000 battery electric vehicles in use across the UK, the demand for home electric vehicle chargers is on the rise.
+With over 1,300,000 plug-in electric cars in use across the UK, the demand for home electric vehicle chargers is undoubtedly on the rise.
 And it comes as no surprise given the benefits of smart EV chargers – such as more convenient, faster and safer EV charging sessions.

-In this blog post, we’ll explain why Wi-Fi or some form of connectivity is essential, explore the benefits and considerations of Wi-Fi-enabled EV home chargers against mobile-enabled chargers and shed light on how smart home EV chargers enhance charging convenience, monitoring, and cost savings.
+In this article, we’ll explain why Wi-Fi or some form of connectivity is essential, explore the benefits and considerations of Wi-Fi-enabled EV home chargers against mobile-enabled chargers and shed light on how smart home EV chargers enhance charging convenience, monitoring, and cost savings.

 Do EV home chargers need Wi-Fi?